SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

 # Train

+  1. Download data from DeepGlove(https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset?select=train)

+  2. Since we need only geometry images (black road geometry line in white background), get only *_mask.png files and convert to 'black road geometry line in white background' image.
+For this task, you can use /util/deep_globe_data_prep.py

-  Download data into <your_path>/data
+  3. Put train data into <your_path>/data

-  The data folder should have 'train', 'val', 'test' subfolder
+  4. The data folder should have 'train', 'val', 'test' subfolder

+  5. Train

   To train the vanila model,